FREQUENTLY ASKED QUESTIONS

 Q: Does work experience in a healthcare facility better an applicant’s chances of being selected?

-A: No. However, working in a healthcare facility gives you valuable experience that can help as you complete nursing program coursework and clinical experiences.
+A: No. Working in a healthcare facility gives you valuable experience that can help as you complete nursing program coursework and clinical experiences.
 However, academic preparation, especially in high school chemistry, algebra, and other science and math courses, are critical to prepare for college level courses.

 Q: If I want to become a certified nursing assistant (CNA), what do I have to do?